 The MGC shall also use the “Responding to an outgoing SCTP stream reset request” procedures in clause 10.6.3/[ITU-T H.248.SCTP] in order to respond to remote channel closure requests.

+An MGC may decide whether it will respond (MGC controlled)to a channel closure request or will allow the MG to autonomously respond (MG autonomous).

-In response to a channel closure request in addition to the procedures in clause 10.6.3/[ITU-T H.248.SCTP] the MGC should initiate a channel closure for the indicated SCTP Streams via the procedure in clause 10.6.2/[ITU-T H.248.SCTP] if it hasn’t done so already.
+In the MGC controlled mode in addition to the procedures in clause 10.6.3/[ITU-T H.248.SCTP] the MGC should initiate a channel closure for the indicated SCTP Streams via the procedure in clause 10.6.2/[ITU-T H.248.SCTP] if it hasn’t done so already.

-{Editor’s note (2015-02): [E.N. might be obsolete dependent on parallel discussions on H.248.SCTP progress] It may be desirable to allow the MG to respond to an SCTP outgoing stream reset by sending it’s own SCTP outgoing stream reset automatically.
-Such an approach could be implemented in several ways:

-Updating the SCTP reset package to incorporate an additional value for outresp in the detreset event.

-An extension in H.248.WebRTC that extends the SCTP reset package with the above value.
-This keeps the procedures related to data channel which specifies that an endpoint should initiate an reset in response to an incoming reset.

-An embedded initreset signal that is triggered when the outresp event indicates to accept incoming resets.

-Others?}
+In the MG autonomous mode to allow the MG to respond autonomously the MGC shall when setting the “Detect outgoing SCTP stream reset” (sctpreset/detreset) Event include the “Initiate Outgoing SCTP Stream Reset” (sctpreset/initreset) Signal as an embedded signal (see clause 7.1.9.8/[ITU-T H.248.1]).
+The SCTP StreamID signal parameter is not included.
+On detection of the sctpreset/detreset Event the MG will initiate an outgoing SCTP stream reset on the SCTP stream ID associated with the Event according to 10.6.2/[ITU-T H.248.SCTP].

 …

 Draft new ITU-T Recommendation H.248.SCTP